 The law requires fingerprints on file with the Texas Department of Public Safety (DPS) so a background check can be performed.
 A license will only be issued if the background check is passed.
 You will need a TREC entity number to make an appointment.
 See the TREC fingerprint requirements here.

-Estimated time to complete the courses is 6 weeks.
+Complete your pre-licensing education in as little as three weeks.
 Ask about our discount for first responders and veterans.

 You must complete the following courses: